chasbc/sumologic-documentation/docs/cse/records-signals-entities-insights/configure-custom-insight.md

 1. If desired, select [Tags](tags-insights-signals-entities-rules.md) that you want assigned to the Custom Insight.
 1. Click **Submit** to save your Custom Insight configuration.

+Note: Custom Insights are designed to automatically create Insights based on predefined Signal names or Rule triggers.
+The custom insights can be configured to fire on any combination of signals in any or  exact order, but they must be common to a single entity.
+When the custom insight triggers on the defined rule/signal name it will gather all other signals related to the entity for the detection window (default 14 days).

+A custom insight could fire across entities if a field were defined as a "Custom Entity" first.
+For example, lateral movement of a threat/malware across entities could use the "Threat Name" field as the entity.
+And that entity could be used within rules that could then be used in custom insights.